 Welcome to my website, where you can learn about my books and my life as a writer.

-My new book "Decorated Horses" from Charlesbridge, is just published!
-It took a long time for this book that's very dear to a grownup horse loving girl to see it in print, and I'm delighted by Jeannie Brett's beautiful and lively illustrations.
+My recent book "Decorated Horses" from Charlesbridge, came out in January.
+This book is very dear to a grownup horse loving girl, and I'm delighted by Jeannie Brett's beautiful and lively illustrations.

 I'm especially attached to the story about the Chinese Emperor's Dancing Horses after spending quite a bit of time in China and admiring the silver cup that carries an image of one of these horses in a museum in Beijing.

 I've also admired and been fascinated by the Sythian people--especially proud and independent residents of the Steppes who bred some of the fastest and most hardy horses ever and who decorated their own bodies with complex and beautiful tattoos.
 Unfortunately, since they had no alphabet, we know very little about their horse and deer oriented culture.

 I'm delighted that my book, "Super Sniffers: Dog Detectives on the Job" is now available.
 "Dogs on Duty" was so popular I knew young readers would love to learn more about how dogs use their noses to help people, in so many ways--protecting allergic children, nosing out clues to environmental problems, detecting hidden drugs, and so much more!

 Here is some information about my most recent wolf book for folks who have read my story "What It's Like Being a Wolf" at www.nonfictionminute.com .
 Much of the information in that story comes from my books about wolves such as this one and also "Gray Wolf, Red Wolf" as well as my own personal experiences watching wolves both in the wild in Yellowstone National Park and in captivity here in Montana.